 Job Placement Rate - Percentage of graduates, responding to a graduate survey, who were employed in a position for which the program prepared them six (6) to twelve (12) months after graduating.

 Bachelor of Science in Nursing (BSN) Completion Options Graduates of the Associate of Applied Science degree in Nursing are prepared to obtain licensure and employment as a registered nurse.
 Graduates are also prepared to continue their education and obtain a bachelor's degree in nursing.
 A number of colleges and universities have designed bachelor's nursing completion programs for associate degree prepared registered nurses.
-Clark State has articulation agreements with a number of area BSN completion program including Ohio State University, Ohio University, University of Cincinnati, Western Governors University, Wittenberg University, and Wright State University, Students are encouraged to refer to the transfer section of the catalog,the transfer guides area of the college's web site, and their academic advisor for more information about these programs.
+To investigate these programs affiliated with Clark State, please use the following link to take you to Clark State's transfer guides. http://bit.ly/CSTransferGuides

 Upon completion of an Associate of Applied Science degree in Registered Nursing, a graduate will be able to:

 Patient Centered Care/Human Flourishing: The student will engage in professional nursing practice, providing holistic, individualized, compassionate care that is patient centered and culturally and developmentally appropriate across the lifespan.

 Communication, Teamwork and Collaboration/Professional Identity: The student will utilize effective communication with nursing and inter-professional teams, fostering an open communication, respect, and shared decision making.